The Ron and Ron Show: Other ventures

-The Ron & Ron Radio Network produced two full-length feature videos—Ron & Ron: Let The Puppies Breathe, and Ron & Ron's Pup Friction which contained video highlights from the radio show and the Live Gigs, along with specially produced material.
-Both videos were huge sellers to their loyal listener base, and pre-dated the Girls Gone Wild series, and MTV's Jackass.
-The term "let the puppies breathe" is a reference the show used to encourage women to expose their breasts; Ross Reback, Ron Diaz and Ron Bennington served as executive producers.
+The Ron & Ron Radio Network produced two full-length feature videos—Ron & Ron: Let The Puppies Breathe, and Ron & Ron's Pup Friction, which contained video highlights from the radio show and the Live Gigs, along with specially produced material.
+Both videos were huge sellers to their loyal listener base, and pre-dated the Girls Gone Wild series and MTV's Jackass.
+The term "let the puppies breathe" is a reference to the show used to encourage women to expose their breasts; Ross Reback, Ron Diaz and Ron Bennington served as executive producers.

-In addition to The Ron & Ron Show, The Ron & Ron Radio Network also owned and produced the Hooters-on-the-Radio Show which featured former Hooters Girls including the Original Hooters girl and 1986 Playboy Playmate, Lynne Austin, and also The Gary Spivey Show, featuring the nationally known psychic.
+In addition to The Ron & Ron Show, The Ron & Ron Radio Network also owned and produced the Hooters-on-the-Radio Show, which featured former Hooters Girls, including the Original Hooters girl, and 1986 Playboy Playmate, Lynne Austin, and The Gary Spivey Show, featuring the nationally known psychic.

-Ross Reback and Ron Bennington together owned Ron Bennington's Comedy Scene, a 200-seat premier comedy club located in Clearwater, Florida which featured nationally known comedians.
-The club was a launching pad for comedians such as Jim Breuer, Brian Regan, Billy Gardell, Tom Rhodes and many others.
+Ross Reback and Ron Bennington jointly owned Ron Bennington's Comedy Scene, a 200-seat premier comedy club in Clearwater, Florida.
+The club featured nationally known comedians and was a launching pad for comedians such as Jim Breuer, Brian Regan, Billy Gardell, Tom Rhodes, and many others.

-Ron Bennington assembled a comedy troupe to tour to the markets where The Ron & Ron Show was syndicated.
+Ron Bennington assembled a comedy troupe to tour the markets where The Ron & Ron Show was syndicated.
 Ron Bennington's Disciples of Comedy included several comedians who had previously toured as part of Sam Kinison's Outlaws of Comedy.
 The Disciples of Comedy were Ron Bennington, Carl LaBove, Jimmy Shubert, Mitchell Walters, Dan Carlson, Lou Angelwolf, Jeff Apploff, Ralph Williams and Curtain Boy Warren Durso.
 The shows also included Fez Whatley and Fast Eddie Yarb.
-The tour was produced by Ross Reback and The Ron & Ron Radio Network.
+Ross Reback and The Ron & Ron Radio Network produced the tour.
 The comedy tour sold out theatres of 2,000 to 3,000 seats.